 Bluetooth LE Audio is the next generation of Bluetooth® audio and operates on the Bluetooth Low Energy (LE) radio, compared with Classic Audio, which operates on the Bluetooth Classic radio, also known as the Bluetooth BR/EDR radio.
-LE Isochronous Channels are one of the key features introduced in Bluetooth Core Specification 5.2.
-LE Isochronous Channels, along with Bluetooth profiles that are currently in development, will help enable Multi-Stream Audio and Broadcast Audio for Auracast™ broadcast audio.
+Isochronous Channels are one of the key features introduced in Bluetooth® Core 5.2.
+Isochronous Channels, along with Bluetooth profiles that are currently in development, will help enable Multi-Stream Audio and Broadcast Audio for Auracast™ broadcast audio.
 The aim of this article is to give developers a fundamental introduction to this use case and to answer some common questions.

 Multi-Stream Audio is one of the major new features for LE Audio.
 It enables the transmission of multiple, independent, synchronized audio streams between an audio source device, such as a smartphone, and one or more audio sink devices like earbuds or earphones.
 To support Multi-Stream Audio, Connected Isochronous Group (CIG) and Connected Isochronous Stream (CIS) were introduced.
 A CIG is created by the central and it can include one or more CISs.
 A CIS is a point-to-point, data transportation stream between a central and a certain peripheral, and is a bidirectional communication protocol with acknowledgment.
 Furthermore, a CIS can be divided into at least one or more subevents, and these subevents are the timing slot for central and peripheral to exchange data packets using specific Connected Isochronous PDU.